cbg-ethz/V-pipe/docs/tutorial_sarscov2.md

 ## Output

-The Wiki contains an overview of the output files.
-The output of the SNV calling is aggregated in a standard [VCF](https://en.wikipedia.org/wiki/Variant_Call_Format) file, located in `samples/​{hierarchy}​/variants/SNVs/snvs.vcf`, you can open it with your favorite VCF tools for visualisation or downstream processing.
-It is also available in a tabular format in `samples/​{hierarchy}​/variants/SNVs/snvs.csv`.
+The section _output_ of the exhaustive configuration manual contains an overview of the output files.
+The output of the SNV calling is aggregated in a standard [VCF](https://en.wikipedia.org/wiki/Variant_Call_Format) file, located in `results/`_​{hierarchy}​_`/variants/SNVs/snvs.vcf`, you can open it with your favorite VCF tools for visualisation or downstream processing.
+It is also available in a tabular format in `results/​`_{hierarchy}​_`/variants/SNVs/snvs.csv`.

 ### Expected output